This message can be viewed as a video on Vimeo, click here.

-In this context, it is shameful that some have sought to exploit such tragedies to enhance their own public image or to promote inter-faith services.
-As one member of St. James wrote in the following letter to a Cape newspaper:
+In this context, it is shameful that some sought to exploit such tragedies to enhance their own public image or to promote inter-faith services.
+As I wrote in the following letter to a Cape newspaper:

 "It is hard for us to take politicians or Archbishop Tutu seriously when they so shamelessly milk tragedies like the St. James massacre for media coverage and to advance their political agenda.
-As a member of St. James Church of England I find it offensive that certain priests and politicians have cynically exploited the Sunday massacre for their own political ends.
+I find it offensive that certain priests and politicians have cynically exploited the Sunday massacre for their own political ends.

 "With the ANC's abysmal human rights record of placing landmines in farm roads, car bombs in public streets and limpet mines in shopping centres and restaurants, they are the last people who have the right to condemn violence.
 The thousands of victims of ANC necklace murders, petrol bomb attacks, stonings and shootings and those dissidents tortured in ANC concentration camps bear eloquent testimony to the ANC's real position on violence.

 "As for Tutu - how could he barge into St. James and lie to the policemen on duty - claiming that he was the head of the denomination - in order to gain access to the site of the massacre?
 Most people are not aware that the Church of England in South Africa (CESA) is an entirely separate denomination from Tutu's Church of the Province of SA (Anglican) denomination.
 Yet surely Tutu is aware that he is not the head of the CESA!

 "For Tutu to have gained access for his media entourage to St. James by deception and then to have desecrated the sanctuary by turning it into a media circus to exploit this tragedy for his image overseas is despicable.